bigzachattack/website/_pages/about.md

 toc: true
 ---

-Performance Engineer with 9 years of engineering and innovation experience driving performance changes into solutions; leading efforts across teams to wrangle, manage, and understand data; and championing efforts to embrace “the cloud”.
+Computer Scientist with 10 years of engineering and innovation experience driving performance changes into solutions; leading efforts across teams to wrangle, manage, and understand data; and championing efforts to embrace “the cloud”.
 ## Work Expierence & Projects ##
 ### Verizon Digital Media Services ###
 _2017 - Present_ Performance & Kernel Engineer